 “Do not desecrate My holy name.
 I must be sanctified among the Israelites.
-I am YHWH, who made you holy and who brought you out of Egypt to be your God.
-I am YHWH’ – Leviticus 22:32
+I am YHVH, who made you holy and who brought you out of Egypt to be your God.
+I am YHVH’ – Leviticus 22:32

 [Two great commands: – from this weeks Torah Portion – Emor – Leviticus 21-24]

 In this sentence are two really important instructions from the Almighty – they are firstly a prohibition against desecrating God’s name, and secondly the positive corollary, to sanctify God’s name.

 What are these commands and what do they mean?

 First we have to understand the concept of “name” as it applies to God.

 A name is how we are known to others.
 God’s “name” is therefore His standing in the world.

 Do people acknowledge Him, respect Him, honour Him?

 We read in Isaiah: “You are my witnesses, says God, that I am God” (Isaiah 43:10)

 So here we see that HaShem (The Name = YHVH), through the great prophet Isaiah informs the Jewish people that they are the witnesses to God Himself and to the reality that He is God.
 His standing; the degree to which the Almighty is held in respect and honoured is through the degree to which the Jewish people have been powerful and effective witnesses.